The interactive Pumas web applications can be accessed via the

 subject into the default workspace app and provide a browser link that will open the estimates page with the requested objects pre-selected for use.

-This application allows for interactively viewing numerous different diagnostics plots and tables of Pumas objects, as well as comparing the outputs between different objects side-by-side.
+This application allows for interactively viewing numerous diagnostics plots and tables of Pumas objects, as well as comparing the outputs between different objects side-by-side.

 evaluate_diagnostics function can be used to help you programmatically import Pumas objects into the workspace from the REPL.